 CDM Soccer Position Explained

-As the backbone of any soccer team, the CDM stands in the center of the field in front of the center backs and behind the rest of the midfield.
+As the backbone of any soccer team, the CDM stands in the center of the field in front of the center backs and behind the other midfielders.
 A central defensive midfielder (CDM) plays a vital role in maintaining the balance between offense and defense and controlling the tempo of the game.

-Their main job is to stop the opposing attacking players while also connecting the defensive line with the more attacking-oriented midfielders, the central midfielder and the central attacking midfielders.
+Their main job is to stop the opposing attacking players while also connecting the defensive line with the offensive lines.
 Although all CDMs have similar attacking and defensive duties, there are two main types of CDMs, a deep lying playmaker and a holding midfielder.

-A deep-lying playmaker focuses more on initiating attacks and controlling the game’s tempo, while a holding midfielder prioritizes defensive duties and protecting the backline, made up of the center backs, who can often play as sweepers, and wide full backs, which are made up of the left and right backs.
-A soccer coach can decide what role their CDM plays which will be based more on the formation and tactics that the team uses.
+A deep-lying playmaker focuses more on starting attacks and controlling the game’s tempo, while a holding midfielder prioritizes defense and protecting the backline which is made up of the center backs, who can also play as sweepers, and full backs, which are the left and right backs.
+The soccer coach can decide the main role of a CDM which will be based more on the formation and tactics that the team uses.

 Defending